devteametwoe/terraform-provider-e2e/docs/resources/node.md

 - `vpc_id` : (Optional) (String) Vpc id as per requirement.
 Checkout vpcs_datasource for listing vpcs.
 - `block_storage_ids` : (Optional) (List of String) Specify The list of  Block storage(Volume) IDs to attach.
 When creating a node, only one Block Storage ID Must be present.
 - `security_group_ids ` : (Optional) (List of Integer) Specify a list of security groups IDs to attach.
 When creating a node, only one security group ID should be present.
 Otherwise, only the first one will be attached.
+- `start_script` : The script to be run at the time of node creation.

 ### Actions